davidsneighbour/framework/README.md

 ## Installing

+1. Download the current release, add it to your project and follow the embed method.

-1. You can install the latest stable release from the [wordpress.org plugin page](https://wordpress.org/plugins/colossus-wp-options-framework/) straight from your WordPress plugin page; <-- Coming Soon!
+2. You can install the latest stable release from the [wordpress.org plugin page](https://wordpress.org/plugins/colossus-wp-options-framework/) straight from your WordPress plugin page; <-- Coming Soon!

 <!--
 2. Or you can download the [master.zip file](https://github.com/gambitph/Titan-Framework/archive/master.zip) then install it as a WordPress plugin;